customeros/customeros/README.md

 ## 👋 Overview

-Openline customerOS is an open source development platform that enables the flexible and rapid development of customer-centric applications.
+CustomerOS is an open source development platform that enables the flexible and rapid development of customer-centric applications.

 | Feature               | Description | Status|
 |-----------------------|-------------|-------|